: Currently reading: Biblical Authority after Babel by Kevin J. Vanhoozer 📚

 : Tim Keller: Over time, all churches, no matter how sound their theology, tend to lose sight of the …

-: Kristyn and I finished watching Food, Inc. this evening, which means I’m now taking any and …
+: Kristyn and I finished watching Food, Inc. this evening, which means I’m now taking any and all …

 : (from the CD booklet for Arcade Fire’s Reflektor, vol. 2)

 : Tim Keller: The gospel is not a simple thing….
-The gospel has supernatural versatility to …
+The gospel has supernatural versatility to address …

 : (from the CD booklet for Arcade Fire’s Reflektor, vol. 1)